jasonbender-c3x/Catpilot/README.md

 Features
 ------

 CatPilot offers a wide range of customizable features that are easily toggled on or off to suit your preferences.
-Whether you want a completely stock openpilot experience, or want to add some fun and personal touches, CatPilot has you covered!
+Whether you want a completely stock catpilot experience, or want to add some fun and personal touches, CatPilot has you covered!
 Some of the features include:

 ------
 ⚡ **Advanced Customizations:**

-  - "Alert Volume Controller" to set the volume level for each of of openpilot's sounds
+  - "Alert Volume Controller" to set the volume level for each of of catpilot's sounds
   - Customize the following distance and jerk values for each personality profile
   - Fine tune your car's "Steer Ratio" to perfect your lateral control
   - Increase the distance when stopped behind lead vehicles
   - Increase the max set speed by a custom interval (i.e. 2, 3, 4, 5, 6, etc. instead of just 1)
-  - Select between past, present, and future openpilot driving models
+  - Select between past, present, and future catpilot driving models
 ------
 🎨 **Custom Themes:**